co360/html-starter/typescript-learn/readme.md

 node hello.js
 ```

-## What are TypeScript Targets?
+## What are TypeScript Targets and Module Loader?

-The TypeScript transcompiler can convert .ts files into .js files.
-The format
+The TypeScript compiler can transcompile .ts files into .js files.

-of these .js output files have to be target under certain deployment environment.
+The output of these .js files are largely depend on two compiler options:
-There are few target environment that TS supports out of the box:

-- es6      : JS files that comply to JS version ES6(ES2015) with export/import features.
-Any modern, new browsers can run this.
+"target" : Specify ECMAScript target version:
+            - "ES3" (default)
+            - "ES5"
+            - "ES6"/"ES2015"
+            - "ES2016"

+"module" : Specify module code generation:
-- commonjs : JS files that comply to CommonJS spec.
+            - "CommonJS" : JS files that comply to CommonJS spec.
 The NodeJS support this spec.
-- amd      : JS files that comply with AMD spec.
+            - "AMD" : JS files that comply with AMD spec.
 The RequireJS support this spec.
+            - "ES2015" : JS files that comply to JS version ES2015 with export/import features.
+Any modern, new browsers can run this.

 ## How to build with different tsconfig.js file?